ajaykakumanu/ajay-devops-journey/Work-Experience.md

 - Designed and Developed Automation Regression Test Framework using JUNIT( Performance Optimization ).
 - Deployed Microservices on GCP Kubernetes, ensuring scalability and reliability in high-scale systems.
 - Implemented self-healing techniques and fault-tolerance services.
-- Proficiently led Root cause analysis(RCA) for incidents through the utilization of incident post-mortems to accurately diagnose and resolve issues.
 - Extensive experience with distributed build systems and build automation tools like Make and CMake, ensuring efficient development processes and orchestration.
 - Expert in memory layout optimization and proficient in implementing robust memory management techniques to prevent memory